Currently I have two book projects on the go, although I’m concentrating my efforts on the first at the moment.

 Part One: Global History, Modernity, and the spread of Western Music

-Chapter 2: Musical Encounters and the Globalization of European Music
+Chapter 1: ‘Global History, Musical Modernity, and the Globalization of Western Music’

 Part Two: Music for a Modern Nation

-Chapter 6: Isawa Shûji: Music, Games, Science, and Language
+Chapter 5: Isawa Shûji: Music, Movement, Science, and Language

 Part Three: The World, Japan, and Sendai